-The Exchange proposes to amend its rules related its COB.
-Rule 6.13, Interpretation and Policy .07 describes how complex orders execute when the COB opens.
-Complex orders do not participate in the opening rotation for the individual leg series (which occurs pursuant to Rule 6.11).
+The Exchange proposes to amend its rules related to its COB.
+Rule 6.53C, Interpretation and Policy .11 describes how complex orders execute when the COB opens.
+Complex orders do not participate in the opening rotation for the individual leg series (which occurs pursuant to Rule 6.2B).
 Rather, the COB for a complex order strategy will open when the last of the individual legs series that make up the strategy has opened (and, in the case of a stockoption order, when the underlying stock has opened).
 Under the current rules, the COB will open with no trade, except as follows:

 - The COB will open with a trade against the individual component option series legs if there are complex orders on only one side of the COB that are marketable against the opposite side of the derived net market.3 The resulting execution will occur at the derived net market price to the extent marketable.
-To the extent there is any remaining balance, the complex orders will be processed as they would on an intra-day basis under Rule 6.13.4 This does not apply to stock-option orders, which cannot trade against the individual leg series when the COB opens. - The COB will open with a trade against complex orders if there are complex orders in the COB that are marketable against each other and priced within the derived net market.
+To the extent there is any remaining balance, the complex orders will be processed as they would on an intra-day basis under Rule 6.53C.4 This does not apply to stock-option orders, which cannot trade against the individual leg series when the COB opens. - The COB will open with a trade against complex orders if there are complex orders in the COB that are marketable against each other and priced within the derived net market.
 The resulting execution will occur at a market clearing price that is inside the derived net market and that matches complex orders to the extent marketable.
 In determining the priority, the COB gives priority to complex orders whose net price is better than the market clearing price first, and then to complex orders at the market clearing price.
-To the extent there is any remaining balance, the complex orders will be processed as they would on an intra-day basis under Rule 6.13.5 This applies to stock-option orders.
+To the extent there is any remaining balance, the complex orders will be processed as they would on an intra-day basis under Rule 6.53C.5 This applies to stock-option orders.

-The proposed rule change adds to current paragraph (b) of Interpretation and Policy .07 6 that the Exchange may determine, on a class-by-class basis, which allocation algorithm from Rule 6.12 7 will apply to complex order trades on the COB open pursuant to current paragraph (b) (proposed paragraph (a)(ii)).8 The Exchange may determine on a class-by-class basis which allocation algorithm from Rule 6.12 will apply to executions to opening rotations.9 This opening allocation algorithm may be different than the intraday allocation algorithm.
+The proposed rule change adds to current paragraph (b) of Interpretation and Policy .116 that the Exchange may determine, on a class-by-class basis, which electronic allocation algorithm 7 will apply to complex order trades on the COB open pursuant to current paragraph (b) (proposed paragraph (a)(ii)).8 The Exchange may determine on a class-by-class basis which electronic allocation algorithm from Rule 6.45A or 6.45B, as applicable, will apply to executions to opening rotations.9 This opening allocation algorithm may be different than the intraday allocation algorithm.
 The proposed rule change provides the Exchange with the same flexibility with respect to executions of complex orders on the COB open.
-While Rule 6.13, Interpretation and Policy .05 provides the Exchange with the flexibility to determine on a class-by-class basis which allocation algorithm from Rule 6.12 will apply to COB executions (in lieu of the algorithm specified in Rule 6.12(b)(1)(B)),10 Interpretation and Policy .07 does not state that the applicable allocation algorithm for complex order executions on the COB open may be different than the intraday allocation algorithm for the COB.
-The proposed rule change adds this detail to the rules and allows the Exchange to determine on a class-by-class basis which allocation algorithm will apply to
+While Rule 6.53C, Interpretation and Policy .09 provides the Exchange with the flexibility to determine on a class-by-class basis which electronic allocation algorithm from Rule 6.45A or 6.45B, as applicable, will apply to COB executions (in lieu of the algorithm specified in Rule 6.53C(c)(ii)(2) and (3) 10), Interpretation